 This post is another one where I have combined a couple of different posts.
-These three deal with meals that I created using leftovers from the St. Philip’s Shrove Tuesday Pancake Supper.
+The mashed potato & sausage casserole is the first of these three meals that I created using leftovers from the St. Philip’s Shrove Tuesday Pancake Supper.

 pork stew cooking clergy